 The underlying document gives a closer look at the responsibilities of the Scheduling Agent and the modalities related to Scheduling and Redispatching on Power-Generating Modules/Power Units, Energy Storage Devices, and Demand Facilities.
-It is the result of an analysis to redesign the coordination of assets (thereby replacing the CIPU contract) discussed with relevant stakeholders in the iCAROS Task Force.
-The iCAROS project focuses on the procedures relating to outage planning,
+It is the result of an analysis to redesign the coordination of assets (thereby replacing the CIPU contract) discussed with relevant stakeholders in the iCAROS4 Task Force.
+The iCAROS project focuses on the procedures relating to outage planning5,

-&lt;sup>3 CIPU refers to "Coordination of the Injection of Production Units".
+3 CIPU refers to "Coordination of the Injection of Production Units".

-&lt;sup>4 iCAROS refers to "integrated Coordination of Assets for Redispatching and Operational Security".
+4 iCAROS refers to "integrated Coordination of Assets for Redispatching and Operational Security".

-&lt;sup>5 See the "Design note for the coordination of assets: Part I - Outage Planning".
+5 See the "Design note for the coordination of assets: Part I - Outage Planning".

-scheduling and redispatching (this document), and the use of ancillary services in congested areas.
+scheduling and redispatching (this document), and the use of ancillary services in congested areas6.